omaskery/derpy/README.md

 ## adding dependencies

-To add a dependency you need at least two three pieces of information:
+To add a dependency you need at least three pieces of information:

 - *version control system* - what version control system is the dependency contained in?
 - *dependency name* - what will you call the dependency